DanielBrett/Introduction-to-Open-Refine/README.md

 1. Run Open Refine
 2. Connect to the "BookList1.xlsx" data
 3. Check that the settings are correct and click "Create Project"
-4. When you are done type "PROJECT CREATED!!" in the chat to let me know that you are ready to move on

 **Task Set #2**
 1. Make a text facet for Book Title using the dropdown (Facet>Text Facet) then sort it by count instead of name
 2. Remove extra spaces by going to the Book Title dropdown (Edit Cells>Common Transform>First option)
 3. Cluster results and merge similar fields
-4. Close the text facet and then type "TITLES CLEANED" into the chat